ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/MERMAID_GUIDE.md

-# Mermaid Guide for sdAIgen Documentation
+# Mermaid Guide for ScarySingleDocs Documentation

-This guide explains how to use Mermaid syntax to create various diagrams for documenting the sdAIgen project.
+This guide explains how to use Mermaid syntax to create various diagrams for documenting the ScarySingleDocs project.
 Mermaid is a simple markdown-like syntax for generating diagrams and flowcharts.

 ## What is Mermaid?